Recognizing the Merits of Artisanal Small-Scale Fishing

 Artesmar® is a unique initiative for fishery improvement, dedicated to artisanal small-scale fisheries worldwide.
 The program recognizes high catch selectivity and low impacts on aquatic habitats as important merits of many small-scale fisheries.

-For a brief overview of the programme, please read the Artesmar® leaflet:
+For a brief overview, please check out the Artesmar® leaflet:

 Learn more about existing Artesmar® fishery improvement projects, their current status, specific fishery improvement plans and the process of independent verification against the Artesmar® improvement criteria: